 Lisa Gibby, Head of Corporate Communications at Nestlé said: "Nestlé's collaboration with the IFRC during this pandemic builds on a two decade-long partnership.
 Together, we can support vaccine equity and help communities everywhere find a way out of this crisis."

-This donation complements a recently announced contribution to the COVID-19 Solidarity Response Fund.
+This donation complements a recently announced contribution to the Go Give One campaign created by the WHO Foundation to support COVAX AMC*.
 This fund supports plans by COVAX to rapidly scale up the international delivery of vaccines to low-income countries.

 We are also working directly with government authorities in some countries to provide donations and support for local vaccination programs.